Read in a day. Remember for a lifetime.

 In this addition to the bestselling ‘shortest history’ series, acclaimed historian and military expert Gwynne Dyer tells the story of war from its prehistoric – perhaps pre-human – origins up to the present age of algorithms and atom bombs.

-With wit and clarity, Dyer chronicles the spread of warfare in the world’s first cities and the role of new nomadic peoples as catalysts for spiralling brutality; the rise of inequality and tyranny as human societies expand; the millennium-long classical age of warfare ended by the firearm and the carnage of the Thirty Years War; the brief interlude of limited war before the popular revolutions of the 18th century ushered in an age of total war – itself abruptly halted by Hiroshima.
+Dyer chronicles the spread of warfare in the first cities; the inexorable rise of inequality and tyranny as human societies grow; the millennium-long classical age of combat ended by the carnage of the Thirty Years’ War; and the brief ensuing interlude of ‘limited war’ before the popular revolutions of the 18th century ushered in an era of total war – itself abruptly halted by Hiroshima.

 Gwynne Dyer has worked as a freelance journalist, columnist, broadcaster and lecturer on international affairs for several decades.
 His twice-weekly column on international affairs is published by 175 papers in some 45 countries and is translated into more than a dozen languages.
 He lives in London, where he is working on a new book about geo-engineering.